yumna-khan/salmonella-genome-assembly/README.md

 ![Figure 1: Circos assembly map of raw reads to reference (filtered)](results/figures/circos_filtered.png)

-**Figure 1:** Circos visualization of alignments between the assembled contigs and the _Salmonella enterica_ reference genome (ASM694v2) after **filtering**.
-The reference chromosome is shown in grey, with assembled contigs shown in blue and orange.
+**Figure 1:** Filtered alignments (≥90 % identity and ≥10 kb) between assembled contigs and the S. enterica reference show two large contigs covering most of the chromosome (grey ideogram).
+Blue ribbons represent filtered alignments from contigs to the reference.
+The absence of connections over the smaller plasmid sequence (NC_003277.2) demonstrates that filtering removed shorter or lower identity plasmid alignments.

 ![Figure 2: Circos assembly map of raw reads to reference (unfiltered)](results/figures/circos_unfiltered.png)

-**Figure 2:** Circos visualization of unfiltered alignments between the assembled contigs and the _Salmonella enterica_ reference genome (ASM694v2).
-The reference is shown in grey, with contigs shown in blue, orange, and red.
+**Figure 2:** All alignments between assembly and reference, without identity/length filters, are shown.
+Plasmid sequences and repetitive segments are visible as additional linking ribbons, indicating plasmid-derived and mobile element contributions that were excluded in Figure 1.

 ![Figure 3: Circos assembly map of variants](results/figures/circos_sv.png)

-**Figure 3:** Circos plot showing the distribution of SNPs (blue) and indels (red) relative to the _Salmonella enterica_ reference genome (grey).
+**Figure 3:** Circos plot showing SNPs (blue ticks) and indels (red ticks) mapped relative to the reference coordinates.
+Variant density is higher on plasmid regions than on the chromosome.

 ![Figure 4: barplot of variants per gene](results/figures/variants_per_gene.png)

-**Figure 4:** Bar plot showing the number of SNPs and indels per gene.
-Only genes containing two or more variants are shown to emphasize loci with elevated sequence variation.
+**Figure 4:** Bar plot of gene level variant counts, limited to genes with ≥2 variants.
+Bars are colored by variant type (blue for SNPs, red for indels).
+Genes with the highest variant counts are labeled (e.g., pSLT108, STM1022), emphasizing variants concentrated in plasmid associated loci.

 ## Discussion